 When attaching to concrete or masonry, a connection can be achieved with either embedded or post-installed anchors.
 The connection location, geometry and contractor preference will drive which connection type is more appropriate for a given location.
-The design of such attachments should consider minimum edge distances and spacing requirements as specified by the supplier, the American Concrete Institute ACI-318 Building Code Requirements for Structural Concrete and/or The Masonry Society (TMS 402) Building Code Requirements for Masonry Structures.
+The design of such attachments should consider minimum edge distances and spacing requirements as specified by the supplier, the American Concrete Institute's (ACI's) ACI-318 Building Code Requirements for Structural Concrete and/or The Masonry Society's (TMS's) TMS 402 Building Code Requirements and Specification for Masonry Structures.
 Embedded anchors are capable of greater capacities, but it is often difficult to ensure correct placement of embedded items in concrete.
 Post-installed anchors generally have more placement flexibility but can be difficult to install in areas of congested reinforcement.

-Moisture:
+Moisture